EGEE 120, Oil: International Evolution (Fall 2021)

 |Two Exams (each exam worth 150 points)||30% = 300 pts|

-Final overall grades will be determined based on averaged grades of these elements.
+Final overall grades will be determined based on points earned in these elements.
 So that you know where you stand, all grades will be posted in Canvas with each assignment.
 You will be able to track your progress and calculate your average as the course goes along.

 Letter grades will be based on the following percentages: